Involving members of the public to ensure our work makes a difference.

 At King’s Improvement Science (KIS), we work closely with people who have personal experience of using health and social care services in south London, or caring for someone who does.

-This is a priority for KIS – by involving people who use services and including their voices, we ensure that our research is appropriate to the local situation, and informed by people with first-hand knowledge and expertise of services.
-This ensures our work achieves a positive impact.
+This is a priority for KIS – to involve people who use health and care services and ensure that our research considers local and national requirements informed by people with first-hand knowledge and experience of services.
+This ensures our research delivers positive impact.

-As a team we aspire to strengthen and improve our involvement activity by reflecting on what has worked well and how we can ensure continued diverse, inclusive and accessible involvement.
+We aspire to improve public involvement activity by learning how we can ensure diverse, inclusive and accessible involvement.

-- Mel Getty, patient and public involvement member, King’s Improvement Science
+- Chris Pavlakis, patient and public involvement member, King’s Improvement Science

-Since KIS was set up in 2013, the team has set aside budget to pay people for patient and public involvement (PPI) activities and funded a PPI coordinator, a dedicated role supporting the involvement of patients, service users, their families and members of the public in KIS work.
+KIS was set up in 2013.
+From the start, KIS set aside budget to fund patient and public involvement (PPI) activities.
+This included employing a PPI coordinator, a dedicated role supporting the involvement of patients, service users, their families and members of the public in KIS work.
+The creation of the involvement structure, with dedicated public involvement members within KIS, has provided added value to our work and contributed to our mission and vision.

 Our approach to involvement builds on a set of principles developed in collaboration with public members in 2017.
 These principles are shown opposite.